-Welcome to the Atopic Dermatitis Knowledge Centre, an educational resource, intended for healthcare professionals, that provides credible medical information on the epidemiology, pathophysiology and burden of atopic dermatitis, as well as diagnostic techniques, treatment regimens and guideline recommendations.
+Welcome to the Atopic Dermatitis Learning Zone, an educational resource, intended for healthcare professionals, that provides credible medical information on the epidemiology, pathophysiology and burden of atopic dermatitis, as well as diagnostic techniques, treatment regimens and guideline recommendations.

 Details include: the prevalence and incidence of atopic dermatitis; its aetiology; triggers; the skin barrier dysfunction that underlies the disease; the role of the immune system; symptoms and comorbidities; the personal, familial and financial burden; measuring disease severity; the role of cytokines; the use of antihistamines, calcineurin inhibitors and interleukin inhibitors to relieve the itch; and information on topical corticosteroid and calcineurin inhibitors, systemic therapies and future treatments.